Day 1: Home to Barcelona

 This section contains affiliate links.
 If you click on a link we may receive a commission at no cost to you.

 We stayed at the Eco Boutique Hostal Grau.
+The rooms look just like the pictures.
 It was a great location for sights and transport and places to eat.
 They don’t call it breakfast but they have coffee, (tasty) coffeecake, and fruit in the morning.
 Our room had a shared kitchenette with a fridge that was useful.
 And recycling!